Dejon Brissett: Toronto Argonauts

 In the 2023 season, Brissett gained a larger role on offense as he played in all 18 regular season games, starting in 13, where he had a career-high 38 receptions for 594 yards and five touchdowns.
 He also had 11 special teams tackles, one forced fumble, and five kickoff returns for 109 yards.
 He had the first playoff catches of his career where he had four receptions for 34 yards in the East Final loss to the Montreal Alouettes.
 On February 5, 2024, the Argonauts announced that Brissett had signed a contract extension with the team.

 Brissett missed the majority of the 2024 season with a knee injury.
 He caught five passes for 72 yards and a touchdown through Toronto's first two games, and then was placed on the injured list.
 He returned to play in each of Toronto's final four regular season games, finishing the season with 14 receptions for 171 yards and three touchdowns.
 In the 111th Grey Cup, Brissett caught three passes for 45 yards and a touchdown, and recovered an onside kick attempt in the team's victory over the Winnipeg Blue Bombers.
 For his performance, he was named the game's Most Valuable Canadian.

+In 2025, Brissett had a career-high 65 receptions for 907 yards and three touchdowns in 18 regular season games.
+He became a free agent upon the expiry of his contract on February 10, 2026.

+Calgary Stampeders

+On February 10, 2026, it was announced that Brissett had signed a two-year contract with the Calgary Stampeders.

 Personal life

 Brissett is the son of McKeitha McFarlane and Bernard Brissett, who separated when he was young.
 He is of Jamaican descent.
-Brissett is the older brother of Oshae Brissett, who played college basketball at Syracuse and won a championship with the Boston Celtics.
+Brissett is the older brother of Oshae Brissett, who played college basketball at Syracuse and won a championship with the Boston Celtics, as well as a championship with Maccabi Tel Aviv.